Biking and Parking in NBS

 The northeast corner will be restored as a natural habitat, and an Urban Ecology Center that will serve as a destination for nature hikes.
 Residents and employees will be also be able to use a new bike and pedestrian pathway to get into The Wilds, which is what they plan to call their nature area.

-Google REWS has been careful to make sure Santiago Villa residents have been involved in their plans.
+Google Real Estate and Workplace Services (REWS) has been careful to make sure Santiago Villa residents have been involved in their plans.
 Some of us were involved on Charleston East, which is nearly finished, and we were present at groundbreaking.
 We're hoping to be invited to attend the ribbon-cutting.

 When construction is done, the new NBS will be a nice place to walk, bike, dine, and shop.

 By 2025, we are going to have a small city in front of our park.
 SVNA has been working with the Sobrato Organization since 2017 on the development of the project.
-On Sobrato's website you can monitor progress by viewing the construction schedule to see what they're currently working on.
-The South Parcel, on the La Avenida side, will be built first.
-The North Parcel, on the Space Park side, will be completed in 2025.
+The South Parcel, on the La Avenida side, is now under construction.
+Sobrato will start on the North Parcel, on the Space Park side, sometime in 2023.